-was meaning to post this earlier in the day but am having lots of trouble with my internet connection. anyways, this post made it for bathroom day and it’s worth the wait.
+I was meaning to post this earlier in the day but am having lots of trouble with my internet connection.
+Anyways, this post made it for bathroom day and it’s worth the wait.

-clever, clever use of the stolmen chest! david m turns it into a wall mounted vanity. perfect for small bathrooms.
+Clever, clever use of the Stolmen chest!
+David M. turns it into a floating vanity.
+Perfect for small bathrooms.

-david m writes, “i made a vanity out of the ikea stolmen chest with 2 drawers. i wall mounted it and modified it for use as a vanity like this one only for $50 instead of $1500. i found the sink and faucet at grassroots modern.
+David M writes, “I made a floating vanity out of the IKEA Stolmen chest with 2 drawers.
+I wall mounted it and modified it for use as a vanity.
+And it costs only $50 instead of $1500.
+I found the sink and faucet at Grassroots Modern.

-wall-mounting the vanity turned out to be easier than i thought. i took a 4′ section of 1.5″ angle stock from home depot, cut 2 pieces of about 19″, bolted it with some pretty heavy bolts to the studs in the wall, drilled a couple holes on top of the new vanity at the back to correspond with the holes in the angle stock and bolted the vanity to the bracket. i then bolted up a second bracket to the wall inside the vanity at the bottom and bolted the vanity to that. from there, i cut a hole in the top of the vanity for the faucet and another for the drain, mounted the sink and faucet and that was it.”
+I then bolted up a second bracket to the wall inside the vanity at the bottom and bolted the vanity to that.
+From there, I cut a hole in the top of the vanity for the faucet and another for the drain, mounted the sink and faucet and that was it.”

 See more pictures of David’s floating vanity on flickr photoset.